 What Is Design Methodology?

 Design methodology refers to the development of a system or method for a unique situation.
 Today, the term is most often applied to technological fields in reference to web design, software or information systems design.
+Various degree programs involve design methodology, including those in the graphic and digital arts.
 Read this article to learn more about what design methodology is.
-Schools offering Art degrees can also be found in these popular choices.

 Components of Design Methodology